 What is Financial Planning?

-A financial plan will typically include the following components:
+A financial plan should include some or all of the following components:

 - Retirement Planning

 - Special Goals (like college, charity)

 - Wealth Transition / Estate Planning